-GM: “You care a great deal for this girl, don’t you?” the archbishop asks, perhaps rhetorically.
-He does not glance up at Caroline while cutting off several sections of beef with his knife.
+GM: “You care a great deal for this girl, don’t you?” the archbishop asks.
+He does not glance up at Caroline while cutting off several sections of beef.

 Caroline: “And you don’t care for girls at all—family included.
 Was that true before you took your vows, or a product of it?
 I go out.
-I don’t end up with an arrest record, don’t end up in the paper, and am back the next day, and you’re threatening me with the convent?”
+I don’t end up with an arrest record, don’t end up in the paper, and am back the next day.
+You’re threatening me with the convent?”

 Caroline: “That’s why Westley got a slap on the wrist when he ran over that poor girl?”